apideck-libraries/reva/README.md

 **Parameters**

 - `options: RevaValidateOptions`
-  - `operation: OpenApiOperation` Your OpenAPI operation object to validate against.
+  - `operation: OpenApiOperation` Your OpenAPI operation object to validate against
   - `request: RevaRequest` The request data to validate.
-All properties are optional.
+All properties are optional
-    - `queryParameters?: Record<string, unknown>` Query parameters to validate.
+    - `queryParameters?: Record<string, unknown>` Query parameters to validate
-    - `headers?: Record<string, unknown>` Headers to validate.
+    - `headers?: Record<string, unknown>` Headers to validate
-    - `pathParameters?: Record<string, unknown>` Path parameters to validate.
+    - `pathParameters?: Record<string, unknown>` Path parameters to validate
-    - `body?: unknown` Request body to validate.
+    - `body?: unknown` Request body to validate
-  - `options?: RevaOptions` Override options set in the Reva constructor.
+  - `options?: RevaOptions` Override options set in the Reva constructor

 **Return Value**

 - `Result<ValidationError>`
   - `ok: boolean` Indicates if the request is valid or not
   - `errors?: ValidationError[]` Array of formatted errors.
-Only populated when Result.ok is `false`
+Only populated when `Result.ok` is `false`
     - `message: string` Formatted error message
     - `suggestion?: string` Optional suggestion based on provided data and schema
     - `path: string` Object path where the error occurred (example: `.foo.bar.0.quz`)